rstats-tartu/covid-19-cases/README.md

   rename_all(tolower)
 ```

-Days since first case in each country
+Resetting timeline to days since first case in each country.

 ``` r
 covid_by_country <- covid %>%